-TLSE raises most of its funds from its members' subscriptions, which in 2014 were at reduced rates for a substantial proportion of the adult membership.
+TLSE raises most of its funds from its members' subscriptions, which in 2015 were at reduced rates for a substantial proportion of the adult membership.
 A further major source is tax recovered under Gift Aid.
-During the year an anonymous donation of £21,000 was received. £20,000 was to be used for kitchen refurbishment and general funds, and the additional £1,000 was for a designated fund for purchasing quality Kiddush wine.

 TLSE has no funds for investment, other than bank deposits, available for its objectives.
 Its capital is invested in the freehold premises occupied by TLSE.